 Run – Execute this command the first time that you want to load external data into Primo.
-If you use this option to reload data, permalinks for the records will not be retained.
+If you use this option to reload data, permalinks for the records are not retained.

 Reload – This action allows you to reload all records from an external data source without having to reharvest files from the external data source.
 This is useful if you need to apply indexing changes to existing records.

 Reload and Delete – This action allows you to reload existing data and retain the permalinks for each existing record.
-This option will remove any records that are not included in the harvest or import files.
+This option removes any records that are not included in the harvest or import files.

 If you are loading records from files stored to your workstation, specify the files and select Submit.
 For example:Select Files for Import

 On the Job History page, select Refresh to view the progress of the import.
 For example:Monitor Discovery Import Profile